-0 Estimated cost: US\$240,000 Expected funding sources: Voluntary Contributions Year 2015-US\$140,000 Year 2016-US\$100,000 32.
+Estimated cost: US\$240,000 Expected funding sources: Voluntary Contributions Year 2015-US\$140,000 Year 2016-US\$100,000 32.
 Improving forestry extension schemes to ensure the implementation of sustainable forest management (SFM) and contribute to the conservation of tropical forest ecosystems.
-[ITTA, 2006, Article 1(a), (c), (d), (i), (j), (m), (r)] A five-day international seminar will be organized in a selected country in Latin America in October 2015 to discuss forestry extension servicers and schemes with the aim of contributing to the field practice of sustainable management of tropical forests and tropical forest ecosystems.
+[ITTA, 2006, Article 1(a), (c), (d), (i), (j), (m), (r)] A five-day international seminar will be organized in a selected country in Latin America in October 2015 to discuss forestry extension services and schemes with the aim of contributing to the field practice of sustainable management of tropical forests and tropical forest ecosystems.
 The seminar will be targeted to the institutions and professionals related to forest extension.
 Guest speakers will include public officers, technical advisors, academicians and researchers from major forestry and timber producing countries.
 The topics to be discussed include: Global overview of forestry extension schemes and services; Challenges and opportunities for forestry extension service; Role of forest professionals in the development of forest management skills; Consideration of biodiversity conservation in forestry operations; Share of responsibility between forest professionals and clients; Certification schemes for forestry extension service; Mechanisms for monitoring and evaluation of forestry extension service; and Financial incentives for high-quality forestry extension service.
 Public institutions, communities and commercial entities have adequate forest management, planning, policy and business skills needed to implement SFM and engage in international trade Increase in exchange of experiences, knowledge innovations in SFM, and promotion of trade and timber processing among members Number of stakeholders participating in SFM policy development processes A five-day international seminar organized to discuss forestry extension schemes and services Partnerships and networks established to share information and knowledge among institutions and experts.
-CRF Enhance the cooperation between ITTO and World Customs Organization (WCO), This activity will enable Customs and other border agencies in ITTO and other WCO members to have access to frontline reference materials and training tools for monitoring timber trade, including development of Timber Guidelines for use by Customs Public institutions, communities and commercial entities have Number of individuals receiving training or education Development of Timber Guidelines for use by Customs officials Pilot implementation CEM through the preparation of Guidelines for frontline Customs officials in monitoring legal timber trade and to combat illegal timber trade.
-[ITTA, 2006 Articles 1 (d), (k), (n)] Expected funding sources: V Y Y W siety Advisory Group.
-IS\$259,600 adequate forest management, planning, policy and business skills needed to implement SFM and engage in international trade.
-Increased forest area that is managed sustainably and legally harvested Improvement in good governance and effective- page of forest of Timber Guidelines in Malaysia ness of forest law enforcement • Reduction in illegal logging and resulting forest degradation From other sources (WCO, Sub-total 2015: Sub-total 2016: Biennium Sub-total: TI): US\$ 35,100 US\$1,255,000 US\$ 839,500 US\$2,129,600
+CRF 33.
+Enhance the Cooperation between ITTO and World Customs Organization This activity will enable Customs and other border agencies in ITTO and other WCO members to have access to frontline reference materials and training tools for monitoring timber trade, including development of Timber Guidelines for use by Customs Public institutions, communities and commercial entities have Number of individuals receiving training or education Development of Timber Guidelines for use by Customs officials Pilot implementation CEM

+(WCO), through the Preparation of Guidelines for Frontline Customs Officials in Combatting Illegal Timber Trade [ITTA, 2006 Articles 1 (d), (k), (n)] officials.
+This activity has been submitted and endorsed by ITTO's Civil Society Advisory Group.
+Estimated cost: US\$259,600 Expected funding sources: Voluntary Contributions Year 2015-US\$150,000 Year 2016-US\$74,500 WCO (in kind)-US\$30,000 TRAFFIC-US\$5,100 adequate forest management, planning, policy and business skills needed to implement SFM and engage in international trade.
+Increased forest area that is managed sustainably and legally harvested Improvement in good governance and effective- ness of forest law enforcement Reduction in illegal logging and resulting forest degradation of Timber Guidelines in Malaysia Sub-total 2015: US\$1,255,000 Sub-total 2016: US\$ 839,500 Biennium Sub-total: US\$2,129,600